KriticaGoel/TechLearning/Java/LLD/CaseStudy/Question.md

 13. How would you design a traffic light control system?
 14. Design a cab booking system's backend.
 15. How create a file system design?
-16. Design an ATM machine system.
+16. Design an ATM system.
 17. How would you design a coffee machine system?
 18. Design a shopping cart for an e-commerce app.
 19. How create a notification system for different platforms?